Open House: Monday, April 8, 2019

 Special collections, such as the recently endowed Sklar Collection, are being developed continuously.

 The Stony Brook Manhattan Center for Creative Writing and Film is located at 535 Eighth Avenue.
-The Facility is an easy commute by train, bus, or car, and Manhattan’s many movie theatres, film festivals, openings, screenings, premieres, exhibitions, archives, and libraries are easily accessible.
+The Center is an easy commute by train, bus, or car, and Manhattan’s many movie theatres, film festivals, openings, screenings, premieres, exhibitions, archives, and libraries are easily accessible.

 Students are encouraged to apply as early as possible, especially if they plan to apply for financial aid.